 - A pre-submission health check review of your neighbourhood plan.

-A health check is strongly advised to support parties; A lot of time and effort will be spent preparing a neighbourhood plan, which will then be scrutinised by an independent examiner who will judge whether it can proceed to referendum or not.
+Obtaining a Health Check before submitting your plan can give you valuable insights into whether your plan meets the basic conditions and whether it would be likely to proceed to the referendum stage.
+A lot of time and effort goes into preparing a neighbourhood plan, which will then be scrutinised by an Independent Examiner who will judge whether it can proceed to referendum or not.

-Using an examiner to undertake a health check before submitting a plan will give you an insight as to whether the draft Plan meets the basic conditions and if not, you will gain advice on any potential amendments required to ensure the plan meets the basic conditions.
-The health check does not involve the re-writing of the policies but gives general advice on what changes need to be made.
+Using an examiner to undertake a Health Check before submitting a plan will give you an insight as to whether the draft plan meets the basic conditions.
+The Health Check does not involve the re-writing of the plan, but gives general advice on what changes need to be made.

 NPIERS makes no charge for you to apply for an examiner.
-However, the examiner will make a charge of £375 plus VAT per day (plus any reasonable expenses) to undertake a pre-submission review of your neighbourhood plan.
+The Examiner will charge £375 plus VAT per day (plus any reasonable expenses) to undertake a pre-submission review of your neighbourhood plan.

-Groups writing a neighbourhood plan or neighbourhood development order are eligible to apply for a grant of up to £9,000.
+Groups writing a neighbourhood plan or neighbourhood development order are eligible to apply for a grant of up to £9,000 from Locality.
 Groups facing a range of complex issues may able to apply for further support from the programme.

 Further details on funding opportunities

-NPIERS makes no charge for you to apply for an examiner.
-However, the examiner will make a charge, of £750 plus VAT per day (plus reasonable expenses) to undertake the examination of your neighbourhood plan.
+NPIERS makes no charge for you to apply for an Examiner.
+However, the Examiner will charge £750 plus VAT per day (plus any reasonable expenses) to undertake the examination of your neighbourhood plan.

-To request the referral of examiner(s) who are able to undertake the examination of your neighbourhood plan, please complete the NPIERS1 Application Form and submit this to email@example.com
+To request the referral of examiner(s) who are able to undertake the examination of your neighbourhood plan, please complete the NPIERS1 Application Form, and for a Health Check, please complete the NPIERS2 Application Form.
+Once completed, submit the form to email@example.com